Religion in Bangladesh: Population by religion

+Religions

 Islam

-The Muslim population in Bangladesh was over 150.36 million in 2022, which makes up 91.04 per cent percent of the population in the country.
+The Muslim population in Bangladesh was over 150.36 million according to the 2022 census which makes Muslims, 91.04% of the population in the country.
 Estimation shows that over 1 million Rohingya Muslim refugees live in Bangladesh who have come here during the period of (2016–17) massacre in Myanmar.
-On 28 September 2018, at the 73rd United Nations General Assembly, Bangladeshi Prime Minister Sheikh Hasina said there are 1.1-1.3 million Rohingya refugees now in Bangladesh.
+On 28 September 2018, at the 73rd United Nations General Assembly, Bangladeshi Prime Minister Sheikh Hasina said there are 1.1-1.3 million Rohingya refugees in Bangladesh.

 The Constitution of Bangladesh declares Islam as the state religion.
 Bangladesh is the fourth-largest Muslim-populated country.
 Muslims are the predominant community of the country and they form the majority of the population in all eight divisions of Bangladesh.
-The overwhelming majority of Bangladeshi Muslims are Bengali Muslims at 88 per cent, but a small segment about 2 per cent of them are Bihari Muslims.
-Most Muslims in Bangladesh are Sunnis, but there is a small Shia community.
-Most of those who are Shia reside in urban areas.
-Although these Shias are few in number, Shia observance commemorating the martyrdom of Muhammad's grandson, Husain ibn Ali, is widely observed by the nation's Sunnis.
-Muslims celebrate Eid ul-Fitr, Eid ul-Adha, Muharram, Milad un Nabi, Shab-e-Barat and Chand Raat all across the country with much fanfare and grandeur.
+The overwhelming majority of Bangladeshi Muslims are Bengali Muslims at 98 percent, but a small segment about 2 percent of them are Bihari Muslims and Rohingyas.
+Almost all Muslims in Bangladesh are Sunnis, but there is a small Shia community.
+Although these Shias are few in number, in Dhaka on Ashura they bring out mourning processions commemorating the death of the Islamic prophet Muhammad's grandson Husain ibn Ali.
+Muslims celebrate Eid ul-Fitr, Eid ul-Adha, Muharram, Mawlid, Shab-e-Barat and Chand Raat all across the country with much fanfare and grandeur.
 The annual Bishwa Ijtema is the largest and most notable congregation of Muslims in Bangladesh.

-The Muslim community in the Bengal region i.e., Bangladesh and West Bengal, developed independently of the dominant Islamic trends in India.
-Features of Bangladeshi Hinduism, which differed in some respects from Hinduism in other parts of South Asia, influenced both the practices and the social structure of the Bangladeshi Muslim community.
+The Muslim community in the Bengal region i.e., Bangladesh and West Bengal (India), developed independently of the dominant Islamic rules in India.
+Features of Bangladeshi Hinduism, which similar to other parts of South Asia (Indian subcontinent), influenced both the practices and the social structure of the Bangladeshi Muslim community.
 In spite of the general personal commitment to Islam by the Muslims of Bangladesh, observance of Islamic rituals and tenets varies according to social position, locale, and personal considerations.
 In rural regions, some beliefs and practices tend to incorporate elements that differ from and often conflict with orthodox Islam.
-According to Aziz Ahmad, Arabic Islamic scholars have considered the form of Islam followed in Bengal i.e. (Bangladesh, West Bengal) to have some elements of Crypto-Hinduism in it.